stefan-hering/scalaserver/README.md

 # scalaserver
-Dear strong bad, can you show me how to build a webserver?
+Hey strong bad, can code a webserver?
+I want to see your skills of a programmer.

 A webserver?
 That's easy!
 Feel free to follow along with my simple step-by-step instructions.
-I make coding FUN!!
+I make coding FUN!